jpamata/jpamata.github.io/_posts/2017-05-27-My-First-Month-as-a-Software-Developer-Intern.md

 **[9:00]** Start looking at yesterday's work to prepare for a standup report/updates.

-**[9:30]** Meal at Mcdonald's.
-I actually don't need to eat, but the daily pilgrimage from the office to the nearby Mcdonald's is my "morning coffee".
+**[9:30]** The daily pilgrimage to Mcdonald's.
+I don't actually need to eat, but that routine serves as my "morning coffee".

 **[10:00]** Normally, a team standup meeting is scheduled at this point.
 Around this time I get some tasks & then I'd add them to my to-do app.
 Thereafter, I'd research ways on how to solve that task and make a plan of action.